SymbiantGames/symbengine/README.md

 symbengine
 ==========

 The "Symb Engine" will allow you to make many stuff easier.
 Including Symb Auth, Symb Hash, Symb Cache.
-More will come
+More will come.
+Working on it..